-On wash day, after cleansing and conditioning, apply two leave in products; a filler/moisturizer (cream or foam) to help eliminate frizz, and a gel to seal the moisture in.
-Foam is a great filler on fine or wavy hair because it encourages curl and a cream is a great filler for curlier or higher porosity hair because it helps eliminate frizz while adding moisture.
+On wash day, after cleansing and conditioning, apply two leave-in products; a filler/moisturizer (cream or foam) to help eliminate frizz, and a gel to seal the moisture in.
+Foam is a great filler on fine or wavy hair because it encourages curl and cream is a great filler for curlier or higher porosity hair because it helps eliminate frizz while adding moisture.
 As for gel, it’s always a go-to sealer.
-Stay away from heavy butters or oils!
+Stay away from heavy kinds of butter or oils!
 Again Innersense products are my number one choice!!!

 Sleeping at night in a silk or satin cap or scarf or on a silk or satin pillowcase can help reduce frizz as can pulling long hair into a ‘pineapple’, a loose ponytail holder on the top of the head.

-DB: Any recommendations on best hairstyles for curly hair women – long or short?
+DB: Any recommendations on the best hairstyles for curly hair women – long or short?